-The Class icon is used for both RDFS and OWL classes.
+uri: Tours The Class icon is used for both RDFS and OWL classes.
 Contrast the bevelled edges on the left of the Class icon with the rounded edges of the Instances icon.

-Instances of RDFS and OWL classes, and subjects of RDF Triples.
-(Instances are also known as Individuals in OWL terminology.)

-RDFS property.
-Distinguished from OWL properties by the lack of symbols in the top left-hand corner.

-OWL object property.
-Distinguished from OWL datatype properties by the O symbol at extreme top left.
-The other symbols from left to right, are: functional property, inverse.
+Year1998 Instances of RDFS and OWL classes, and subjects of RDF Triples.
+(Instances are also known as Individuals in OWL terminology.) rdfs:property RDFS property.
+Distinguished from OWL properties by the lack of symbols in the top left-hand corner. offr⇔ uri: food:course OWL object property.
+Distinguished from OWL datatype properties by the $\circ$ symbol at extreme top left.

-properties by the \odot symbol at extreme top left.
 The other symbols, from left to right, are: functional property, inverse functional property, transitive property, and symmetric property.
-Clicking a symbol sets the property to that type.

-OWL datatype property.
-Distinguished from OWL object properties by the \mathtt{DT} symbol at extreme top left.
-The property type can be set to functional by clicking the \mathtt{f} symbol.
+Clicking a symbol sets the property to that type. yearValue OWL datatype property.
+Distinguished from OWL object properties by the $DT$ symbol at extreme top left.
+The property type can be set to functional by clicking the $f$ symbol. 🕅 owl:Ontologies OWL ontology.

-OWL ontology.
 The ontology header is optional.
 It is useful for importing other ontologies and for declaring prior versions.